The quiet storm: What was billed as a weather event is a non-event. So far.

 The extreme weather and deluge of ice that Guilford County was bracing to receive on Thursday didn’t happen … yet.

-What we feared would be a winter apocalypse, like the kind that hit Texas, like the kind that clears stores of bread and generally makes people lose their minds, is on hold.
+What was feared to be a winter apocalypse, like the kind that makes the bravest of souls don their Snuggie, like the kind that clears stores of bread and generally makes people lose their minds, is on hold.
 For now.
-But that may change.

 By then, the mild precipitation that covered the area will have frozen overnight.
 The National Weather Service predicts that could amount to as much as a quarter-inch of ice, which emergency officials say is more than enough to snap power lines, break branches, cover roads and make life miserable.